mrgerwin/lesson6/README.md

 * And any other number should work as well

 Keep in mind that this program is limited in that it only contains the primes between 0 and 200.
 Also if a user doesn’t enter an integer, then it will crash.

+###Discussion Questions:

+1. Why might the programmer choose to use a tuple for primeNumbers but a list for the factors list?
+2. Describe how many times the for loop has to loop.
+Why does it have to loop that many times?
+3. For the first test case 10, 10 is smaller than most of the prime numbers.
+What will the modular division return when the prime number is bigger than 10?
+Why?
+4. Humans might be faster in some cases than this program.
+In what case would a human be faster?
+Why?